-Drivers are expected to operate their vehicles in a reasonable manner without compromising the safety of others.
-If a driver fails to do so, it is considered to be negligence and they become punishable by law.
+Drivers are expected to operate their vehicles reasonably without compromising the safety of others.
+If a driver fails to do so, it is considered negligence, and they become punishable by law.
 Driver behaviors considered to be negligent are:

-Similar to a driver, a pedestrian is also responsible to care for their own safety.
-If a pedestrian fails to take the necessary steps to avoid endangering their safety, they can be charged with contributory negligence.
+Similar to a driver, a pedestrian is also responsible for caring for their own safety.
+Therefore, if a pedestrian fails to take the necessary steps to avoid endangering their safety, they can be charged with contributory negligence.
 A few common instances that qualify as pedestrian negligence are:

 If you were in an accident where you upheld your duty of care, you have the right to staking a claim demanding compensation for your damages.
 Proving negligence is crucial to recovering the damages due to the accident.
 This can be understood by breaking the process down into the following phases: